MehediHasan-ds/NewsClassify-bangla-news-category-classification/README.md

 This section covers the fine-tuning of Bangla BERT on the training data with **early stopping** to prevent overfitting.
 A **linear learning rate scheduler** is also used for optimized learning.

-## Step 8: Training Loop with Validation and Early Stopping
+## Training Loop with Validation and Early Stopping

 The model is trained for up to `num_epochs`, but it can stop earlier if the validation loss does not improve significantly for a number of `patience` consecutive epochs.
 This helps prevent overfitting and saves training time.